awjlogan/emon32-fw/README.md

 The base configuration has an oversampling factor of 2X to ease the anti-aliasing requirments.
 Samples are then low pass filtered and reduced to _f/2_ with a half band filter.
 Filter coefficients can be generated using the **filter.py** script (_./helpers/filter.py_).
 It is recommended to use an odd number of taps, as the filter can be made symmetric in this manner.
 You will need [**SciPy**](https://scipy.org/) and [**Matplotlib**](https://matplotlib.org/) to use the filter designer,

 > [!NOTE]
-> A Python virtual environment can be setup by running `python3 -m venv venv && pip3 install -r requirements.txt` in `./helpers/`.
+> A Python virtual environment can be setup by running `python3 -m venv venv && source venv/bin/activate && pip3 install -r requirements.txt` in `./scripts/`.

 ### Tests